 - Turn off lights and appliances when you leave home or aren’t in a room.

-- Look for things that are on sale at the grocery store, use coupons or buy store brands to reduce costs.
+- Plan ahead and look for things that are on sale, use coupons or buy store brands to reduce costs.

 - No matter where you go, stick to your shopping list to avoid impulse buys.